KhronosGroup/Vulkan-Loader/docs/LoaderDriverInterface.md

 The driver may choose to handle `VkSurfaceKHR` object creation instead.
 If a driver desires to handle creating and destroying it must do the following:
- 1. Support version 3 or newer of the loader/driver interface.
+ 1. Support Loader and Driver Interface Version 3 or newer.
- 2. Export and handle all functions that take in a `VkSurfaceKHR` object,
+ 2. Expose and handle all functions that take in a `VkSurfaceKHR` object,
 including:
      * `vkCreateXXXSurfaceKHR`
      * `vkGetPhysicalDeviceSurfaceSupportKHR`